-- HTML document text cannot be downloaded; they are embedded in the database record.
-However, many of them have audio MP3 links for the full article which you can download for later listening. - Full-text links may be unavailable for recently-published papers from some scholarly journals due to content embargoes imposed by their publishers.
+- Some PDF documents feature internal hypertext linking for easy navigation to various sections of the paper and to the References list. - Full-text links may be unavailable for recently-published papers from some scholarly journals due to content embargoes imposed by their publishers.
 (What is this?)
-To obtain a copy of the paper, send a request to librarian@iirp.edu. - Documents that you download from EBSCOHost are for your personal use and may not be redistributed without permission from the publisher or copyright owner.
-Content provided by EBSCOHost is subject to copyright law.
+To obtain a copy of the paper, send a request to librarian@iirp.edu. - Documents that you download from EBSCOhost are for your personal use and may not be redistributed without permission from the publisher or copyright owner.
+Content provided by EBSCOhost is subject to copyright law.